RockefellerArchiveCenter/fluxx_exporter/README.md

 3. Configure your Fluxx instance ([see below for obtaining API credentials](#Authorizing-the-tool-with-your-Fluxx-instance-and-creating-the-Client-ID-and-Secret)) and Amazon S3 instance.
 4. Configure the app to recognize the tables and fields in your Fluxx instance.
 Use the built-in management command (preferred) or  do so manually from the admin panel.
 See [Importing Tables and Fields](#Importing-Tables-and-Fields) below for more information.

-## Authorizing the tool with your Fluxx instance and creating the Client ID and Secret
+## Authorize the tool with your Fluxx instance and create the Client ID and Secret

 **NB: **You must have Fluxx administrator access to perform these steps.**